July 17, 2026

 According to Cameron’s account, this was not an isolated occurrence, and has a recurring detail — a phantom mask was also used the 2nd time she was trafficked in 1996 —by the exact same people.

-This article does not litigate the crime, but instead takes a moment to ask, why was a phantom mask used in these crimes?
+Why was a phantom mask used in these crimes?

 If Andrew was the man behind the mask in Cameron’s abductions, could his reference to himself as “The Invisible Man” also be a reference to his psychological identification with the phantom character in The Phantom of the Opera?